walmartlabs/lacinia/docs/fields.rst

 field's ``:type``.

-For composite (non-scalar) types, the client query **must** include a nested set of fields to be returned in the response.
+For composite (non-scalar) types, the client query **must** include a nested set of fields to be returned in the result map.
 The query is a tree, and the leaves of that tree will always be simple scalar values.

 Arguments